-In Aboriginal society, elevated land forms are traditionally used as places for ceremónies, conciliation and exchange.
+In Aboriainal society, elevated land forms are traditionally used as places for ceremónies, conciliation and exchange.
 Emerald Hill, the location of the South Melbourne Town Hall was one such place, reflecting its importance to Traditional Owners.
-Early new settlers arriving by ship often remarked on this bright green landmark surrounded by lagoons near the shore.
+Early new settlers arriving by ship often remarked on this bright green landmark surrounded by lagoons near the shore (Yalukit Willam: The River People of Port Phillip, 2014, written by local historian Meyer Eidelson for the City of Port Phillip).

-Emerald Hill was surveyed in 1852 by Robert Hoddle with 30 metre wide streets, in a similar pattern to central Melbourne's 100 metre by 200 metre layout. but with some smaller blocks in the northern section between Clarendon and Moray Streets.
+Emerald Hill was surveyed in 1852 by Robert Hoddle with 30 metre wide streets, in a similar pattern to central Melbourne's 100 metre by 200 metre layout, but with some smaller blocks in the northern section between Clarendon and Moray Streets.
 Following this survey, large individual lots, many with a size of 76 metres by 30 metres were auctioned, with the crest of Emerald Hill being reserved for the Emerald Hill (now South Melbourne) Town Hall and an orphan asylum, alona with other civic and religious uses.

-The Melbourne to St Kilda railway line opened in 1857. and Emerald Hill station in 1858, providing a rapid connection to Melbourne.
-Lower lving land surrounding Emérald Hill remained unsuitable for development due to its propensity for flooding, something evident in Hoddle's survey of Emerald Hill which showed how early development was constrained by low lying swampy land on all sides.
+The Melbourne to St Kilda railway line opened in 1857, and Emerald Hill station in 1858, providing a rapid connection to Melbourne.
+Lower lying land surrounding Emerald Hill remained unsuitable for development due to its propensity for flooding, something evident in Hoddle's survey of Emerald Hill which showed how early development was constrained by low lying swampy land on all sides.